Carsey Social Innovation Internship

 Who Can Apply?

-UNH sophomores and juniors in good standing.
+UNH juniors, sophomores, and exceptional freshman in good standing.
 The internship is awarded and administered by the Carsey Institute, and applicants are chosen by an independent review panel and the business after interviewing.
 Students will be selected based on:

 - Evidence of prior achievement in academic and extracurricular activities